tempo-eng/kanjivg-js/README.md

 # kanjivg-js

 TypeScript/React library for searching and animating kanji characters using the KanjiVG dataset.
+This library was forked from the python library [kanjiVG](https://github.com/KanjiVG/kanjivg) and built to support similar functionality in a webapp environment.

+This library was created using largely a spec-driven-development approach - this is my first attempt at using this approach.
+The spec files produced during development of this library can be found under `/SDD` and include:

+- initial requirements (project-requirements.md)
+- phase 1 investigation
+- phase 2 planning
+- phase 3 implementation
+- and final requirements review

 ## Installation